-The range of possible answers to the question of what the name Uṣṇīṣavijayā refers to is enlarged even further by the existence of a group of related texts widely used in Southeast Asia, sharing the Pali title Uṇhissavijaya-sutta (or in some cases simply Unhissa-vijaya) but found in a number of different forms, some in Pali but others in Siamese, Lao, Yuon, and Khmer.
-Some refer at least briefly to the story of the god Supratiṣṭhita (Pali Supatiṭṭhita) which, although it does not appear in the present text, is the frame story of Toh 597 and a secondary narrative element in Toh 594.
-But instead of the dhāraṇī of the Sanskrit and Tibetan texts these Southeast Asian texts contain a set of verses ($g\bar{a}th\bar{a}$) to be recited whose content is unrelated to that of the Sanskrit dhāraṇī.
-The $g\bar{a}th\bar{a}$ are also found alone in several ritual compilations.
+The range of possible answers to the question of what the name Uṣṇīṣavijayā refers to is enlarged even further by the existence of a group of related texts widely used in Southeast Asia, sharing the Pali title Uṇhissa-vijaya-sutta (or in some cases simply Uṇhissa-vijaya) but found in a number of different forms, some in Pali but others in Siamese, Lao, Yuon, and Khmer.
+Some refer at least briefly to the story of the god Supratiṣṭhita (Pali Supatiṭṭhita) which, although not included in the present text, is the frame story of Toh 597 and a secondary narrative element in Toh 594.
+But instead of the dhāraṇī of the Sanskrit and Tibetan versions these Southeast Asian texts contain a set of verses (gāthā) to be recited whose content is unrelated to that of the Sanskrit dhāraṇī.
+The gāthā are also found alone in several ritual compilations.
 Even in the vernacular versions, the verses are written in Pali.
 In these texts, in their own opening lines, it seems to be the verses themselves that are referred to as the Unhissa-vijaya.
-20
+18

 The present text lacks a translator's colophon.
-However, as noted above, it is made up entirely of passages that are parallel with Toh 594, with which it also shares the same title.
-That work does have a translator's colophon indicating that it was translated into Tibetan by the Indian scholar Dharmasena and the Tibetan translator Khampa Lotsāwa Bari Chödrak, and it is therefore an eleventh- or twelfth-century translation.
+However, as noted above it is made up of content that is almost entirely parallel with Toh 594, with which it also shares the same title.
+That work does have a translator's colophon indicating that it was translated into Tibetan by the Indian scholar Dharmasena and the Tibetan Bari Lotsāwa, and it is therefore an eleventh- or twelfth-century translation.
 However, the imperial Phangthangma catalog lists one Uṣṇīṣavijayā-dhāraṇī-vidhisahitā, which, even if not the same as the present text, is certainly a work of a similar type.
-Thus, along with the records of Uṣṇīṣavijayā texts at Dunhuang, its presence in the Phangthangma catalog at the very least indicates the early presence of parts of the Uṣṇīṣavijayā corpus, including not just the dhāraṇī but also some of its associated rites, in Tibet.
+Thus, along with the records of Uṣṇīṣavijayā texts at Dunhuang, its presence in the

+Phangthangma catalog at the very least indicates the early presence of parts of the Uṣṇīṣavijayā corpus, including not just the dhāraṇī but also some of its associated rites, in Tibet.

-The present translation was completed on the basis of the Tibetan translation of the text found in the Tantra Collection (rgyud 'bum) section of the Degé Kangyur,22 in consultation with the Stok Palace Kangyur and the notes in the Comparative Edition (dpe bsdur ma).
-The text is stable across all the Kangyurs consulted, with the same title and only minor variants; all recensions are alike in lacking a colophon.
+The present translation was completed on the basis of the Tibetan translation of the text found in the Tantra Collection (rgyud 'bum) section of the Degé Kangyur, 20 in consultation with the Stok Palace Kangyur and the notes in the Comparative Edition (dpe bsdur ma).
+The text is stable across all the Kangyurs consulted, with the same title and only minor variants; all recensions are alike in lacking a translator's colophon.
 We have also consulted Hidas' edition and translation of the surviving Sanskrit Uṣṇīṣavijayā-dhāraṇī text for the passages that are parallel with the present text.

 The main dhāraṇī is not identical in every detail across the five different versions in the Degé Kangyur (Toh 594-598), and the existence of further variations across different Kangyurs and versions in extra-canonical collections further complicates the picture.
 Reference to the dhāraṇī as presented in Hidas' edition of the Sanskrit yields useful orthographic confirmation, but may be misleading as a model given that the ten different Nepalese Sanskrit manuscripts on which it is based are of much later date than any of the present Tibetan witnesses.
-Here and in the other works in the group we have therefore chosen to transcribe the dhāraṇī as it appears in the Degé version of each text, making only minor choices of orthography and adding annotations to point out the most significant discrepancies.
+Here and in the other works in the group we have therefore chosen to transcribe the dhāraṇī as it appears in the Degé version of each text making only minor choices of orthography and adding annotations to point out the most significant discrepancies.